jekyll/jekyll/docs/_docs/posts.md

 ## A typical post

-Jekyll can handle many different iterations of the idea you might associate with a "post," however a standard blog style post, including an Title, Layout, Publishing Date, and Categories might look like this:
+Jekyll can handle many different iterations of the idea you might associate with a "post," however a standard blog style post, including a Title, Layout, Publishing Date, and Categories might look like this:

 ```
 ---